trevor-vaughan/pupmod-simp-compliance_markup/REFERENCE.md

     client itself.
 This will ensure that PuppetDB will have a copy of the report for later processing.

+  **:client_report_timestamp**

+    Default: false

+    A Boolean which, if set, will add a ``timestamp`` field to the client-side report.

+    This used to be enabled by default but users did not want to see updates in their catalogs unless something of substance had been modified.

   **:server_report**

     Default: true